The Perfect Chicken Cooking Temperature: A Guide

 If your chicken is dry, it's likely because it was overcooked.
 To prevent this, use a meat thermometer to check the internal temperature, and don't overcook it.
 If your chicken is already dry, there's not much you can do, but you can try adding a sauce or gravy to help moisten it.

-Undercooked Chicken: Prioritising Safety
+undercooked chicken: Prioritising Safety

 If you're unsure about the chicken's doneness, always err on the side of caution and cook it for a few more minutes.
 Undercooked chicken can be dangerous, so it's best to be safe than sorry.